bdbehrho/XamarinFirebaseMessaging/README.md

 ### Realtime Database Setup
 1. Create a new Firebase project on Google Firebase if you haven't already.
 2. Create a realtime database.
-3. Create an empty "messages" collection in your realtime database.
-4. Add rules to your database under "Rules" tab and click publish
+3. Add rules to your database under "Rules" tab and click publish

 **Example Rules:**
 ```